xames3/xa/docs/source/explained/eli5/index.rst

 Over the last few years, as I've slowly come to believe that if you really understand a concept, now it could be anything from maths to science to even programming, you should be able to explain it simply to anyone, **even a five-year old**.
-I've said it before, I live by the old quote by Dr. Richard
+I've said it before, I live by the old quote by Dr Richard
 Feynman:

 .. epigraph::